GET TAX HELP (800) 536-0734

 How to Get a State Tax Extension

 Your state’s official website is likely to have information available on filing state tax returns after the deadline.
 If you cannot find the information online, contact your state’s treasury or tax office by telephone.
-Be prepared to answer general questions about your income and filing status, because your answers may have a bearing whether you actually must file.
+Be prepared to answer general questions about your income and filing status, because your answers may have a bearing on whether you must file.
 For instance, many states exempt taxpayers who owe no state taxes from the requirement of filing a return.
-But you will forfeit any refund or tax credits you might otherwise have received if you do not file a return.
+However, you will forfeit any refund or tax credits you might otherwise have received if you do not file a return.

 Were You Granted an Automatic Extension?